ilopezpe/SrsDelayTestApp/README.md

 # SrsDelayTestApp
-This application controls a SRS DG535 via a Proligix GPIB-USB controller.
+This application controls a SRS DG535 digital delay/pulse generator via a Proligix GPIB-USB controller.

 The software sends serial commands to the Proligix controller, which communicates with the SRS DG535 via GPIB.

 ![App Image](https://github.com/ilopezpe/SrsDelayTestApp/blob/master/SrsDelayTestApp.png)